Diocese of Sault Sainte Marie, Ontario

 The Diocese of Sault Sainte Marie, Ontario (Diocèse de Sault-Sainte-Marie, Dioecesis Sanctae Mariae Ormensis) was decreed on September 16, 1904 and is formed by the southern portions of the districts of Thunder Bay, Algoma, Sudbury and Nipissing.

 The area has a long history within the Roman Catholic Church.
 The Recollets were the first missionaries in the Nipissing region around 1622.
-A number of Jesuits entered the area in 1641; Father Claude Pijart, being the leading missionary of that group.
-Their three missions were abandoned after a number of years, but Father Claude-Jean Allouez found converts still adhering to their faith in 1667.
+A number of Jesuits entered the area in 1641; Claude Pijart, being the leading missionary of that group.
+Their three missions were abandoned after a number of years, but Claude-Jean Allouez found converts still adhering to their faith in 1667.

 In 1668 the mission of Sault Sainte Marie was founded by the Jesuits and used as a base for expeditions to adjacent areas.
-Priests who appear in historical accounts of the time include Frs.
-Gabriel Druillettes, Louis André, Henri Nouvel, and Pierre Bailloquet.
+Priests who appear in historical accounts of the time include Gabriel Druillettes, Louis André, Henri Nouvel, and Pierre Bailloquet.

-Little further expansion took place until about 1836 when Rev. Proulx began an expansion which reached Fort William in 1849.
+Little further expansion took place until about 1836 when Jean-Baptiste Proulx began an expansion which reached Fort William in 1849.
 Expansion after this point was rapid with hospitals and schools added to the parishes, churches and missions that marked this growth.

 History

 The Diocese of Sault Ste.
-Marie was formally established by Pope Pius X on September 16, 1904 and four days later, on September 20, Reverend David Joseph Scollard, then pastor of Saint Mary on the Lake Parish in North Bay, Ontario was appointed its first bishop.
+Marie was formally established by Pope Pius X on September 16, 1904 and four days later, on September 20, David Joseph Scollard, then pastor of Saint Mary on the Lake Parish in North Bay, Ontario was appointed its first bishop.

 At this time the new diocese extended west from Callander, Ontario for 800 miles, reaching almost to the Manitoba border.
 The Catholic population of the new diocese in 1904 was approximately 34,000 with 64 parishes and 35 priests, of which only 7 were diocesan clergy.

-During the episcopacy of the second bishop, Ralph Hubert Dignan (1935-1958), the western end of the Diocese of Sault Ste.
+During the episcopacy of the second bishop, Ralph Hubert Dignan (1935–1958), the western end of the Diocese of Sault Ste.
 Marie was separated on August 26, 1952 to form the Diocese of Port Arthur, now known as the Diocese of Thunder Bay.

-Alexander Carter (1958-1985) was the third Diocesan Bishop, and was succeeded by Marcel Gervais (1985-1989), who subsequently became the Archbishop of Ottawa.
+Alexander Carter (1958–1985) was the third diocesan bishop, and was succeeded by Marcel Gervais (1985–1989), who subsequently became the Archbishop of Ottawa.

 On January 12, 1990, Jean-Louis Plouffe was installed as the fifth Ordinary of the Diocese of Sault Ste.
 Marie.

 On November 12, 2015, Marcel Damphousse was appointed as the sixth Bishop of Sault Ste.
 Marie.
 Jean-Louis Plouffe has retired and is now Emeritus Bishop of the Diocese.

 On October 22, 2020, Thomas Dowd was appointed as the seventh Bishop of Sault Ste.
 Marie.
 He was formally installed as bishop on December 17, 2020 at 2:00pm EST at the Pro-Cathedral of the Assumption in North Bay, Ontario.